yube/manga-gamedle-clone/README.md

  * instead of alert just have the game over/you won on screen
  * pixelated cover? that gets clearer? like that movie guessing game with the reviews
  * unique daily guess
+ * use your anilist/mal for the data maybe